micwik/ArnBrowser/Install.md

 It works well when using the same base directory for ArnLib as the application, e.g. basedir/ArnLib and basedir/ArnBrowser.

+It's possible to include the ArnLib source in the ArnBrowser compiling by adding ArnLibCompile to CONFIG.

+Internal mDNS (ZeroConfig) is selected by adding mDnsIntern to CONFIG.

+    CONFIG += ArnLibCompile
+    CONFIG += mDnsIntern

 ### A) Unix